 The absolute minimum standard for accurate medical record keeping requires that records be legible (preferably not hand-written and ideally digital) and contain:

-As well as ensuring good patient care, keeping accurate medical records can protect a medical professional from any disputes that might arise about treatment, alleged compliance breaches and even lawsuits that might be brought against them.
+Keeping accurate medical records can also protect a medical professional from any disputes that might arise about treatment, alleged compliance breaches, and even lawsuits that might be brought against them.

-In a medically-related lawsuit it is always the patient’s medical records that are examined first, and ensuring they are accurate is a medical professional’s best defence against any allegations that might be made.
+In a medically-related lawsuit, hearing or inquest, or when patient care provided by the practitioner is in question, it’s always the patient’s medical records that are examined first.
+Ensuring they’re accurate is a medical professional’s best defence against any allegations that might be made.
 For this reason, the records should always be entered in a timely manner and never altered or back-dated in any way.

 Privacy laws also require that medical records are stored securely and made available to the patient upon request, and keeping timely and accurate records will help to protect a practitioner from any potential breaches of these laws.

 The following tips can help to ensure that your medical records are accurate:

 This includes all matters that are relevant to the patient’s care, such as history, findings, diagnoses, treatments, care rendered and advice given.
 A patient’s medical record must also be regularly updated in chronological order to show continuous care and response to treatment.
 According to the Health Insurance (Professional Services Review Scheme) Regulations 2019, the record should contain the patient’s contact details, separate entries for each visit including the date and service rendered, and adequate clinical information on the services rendered.